Email Us Today! contact@umonics.sg

 Look at the Curriculum and Learning Activities

-You want to choose a daycare center that offers a curriculum and learning activities that are appropriate for your preschoolers’ age and developmental stage.
+You want to choose a daycare center that offers a curriculum and learning activities appropriate for your preschoolers’ age and developmental stage.
 Look for a daycare center that offers a structured learning environment with activities that promote social, emotional, and cognitive development.

 Check the Staff-to-Child Ratio and Qualifications